HassenH1/Perfect-guide-to-cracking-js-interview/README.md

 # Perfect-guide-to-cracking-js-interview

-Learning these ten basic elements in depth to turn a JS interview favorable to myself.
+Learning these basic elements in depth to turn a JS interview favorable to myself.

 ### 1) Understand the JS functions well